 Visit places of interest

-Bring your children to the different places of interest in Singapore such as the Little India, Chinatown, Haji Lane, National Art Museum, Singapore Flyer, Singapore Botanic Gardens, Singapore Museum, Sentosa and the Zoo etc. Don’t forget to explore the old places as well.
+Bring your children to the different places of interest in Singapore such as the Little India, Chinatown, Haji Lane, National Art Museum, Singapore Flyer, Singapore Botanic Gardens, National Museum of Singapore, Sentosa and the Zoo etc. Don’t forget to explore the old places as well.
 Let them run, play and learn all about Singapore.
 And if you’ve been there once, it’s perfectly all right to re-visit it again!
 They say that the best way for children to learn is while they are having fun.

 Watch Local films or Television programmes